DenHerrRing/CortanaSkillsLab/README.md

 # Cortana Skills Lab
 This repository (https://github.com/MrCrunsh/CortanaSkillsLab) is build as a learning environment to learn the basics of developing Cortana Skills with the [Microsoft Bot Framework][1] and [Cortana Skill Set][2].
 I assume that the running plattform is a Raspberry Pi.
 You can also deploy these environment on a Azure BotService.
+After finish this environment you will be able to control the GPIOs of your Raspberry Pi by Cortana.

 [1]: https://dev.botframework.com/
 [2]: https://developer.microsoft.com/de-de/cortana/